VRK-YTI/yti-ui/common-ui/README.md

 ## Getting started

+To use common-ui you will need to install its node modules.
+You can do this by running `npm i` inside the common-ui folder.

 ### tsconfig

 Open the `tsconfig.json` file of your project and add make sure this line is added